Japan's Abe says no concessions, but no escalation in islet spat with China

 "The intrusions by Chinese government vessels in our territorial waters are continuing, to our regret.
 However, Japan will not make a concession on our territorial sovereignty," Abe told a news conference in New York.

 "We do not intend to escalate this issue any further.
-We have been dealing with this issue calmly and resolutely and we shall continue to do so."
+We have been dealing with this issue calmly and resolutely and we shall continue to do so," he said.

 Abe, visiting New York for the annual United Nations General Assembly, told reporters that he told Chinese President Xi Jinping during a brief meeting at the G20 summit in Russia this month that the two sides should restore dialogue.